savoury delights with rice

 pure chinese beef

-It’s quite a long time since I did some Chinese wok dish on my blog – nevertheless I do it rather often at home (well: not always using my big wok, but rather a deep pan…).
-I like to read about dishes from the Far East on The Woks of Life as well as on Omnivore’s Cookbook.
-The recipes are based on the fact that in the Western hemisphere lots of Far East ingredients have to be found in a trusted food store especially concerning spices & herbs & special sauces.
-So you get the feeling of being genuine w/o having to harvest your very own soy beans & ferment them & let it mature… or trying to ransack your city’s food stores for any fresh original – Far East imported – special Chinese scallions.
+It’s quite a long time since I did some Chinese wok dish on my blog – nevertheless I do it rather often at home (well: not always using my big wok, but rather a deep pan …).
+I like to read about dishes from the Far East … The recipes are based on the fact that in the Western hemisphere lots of Far East ingredients have to be found in a trusted food store especially concerning spices & herbs & special sauces.
+So you get the feeling of being genuine w/o having to harvest your very own soy beans & ferment them & let it mature … or trying to ransack your city’s food stores for any fresh original – Far East imported – special Chinese scallions.

 I read about an interesting wok dish recently – interesting because the lack of any of the usual suspects from the spice rack.
 Indeed there aren’t any spices at all – only some sauces.